 ‘It’s about reinvigorating the partnership model, it’s not just a review,’ Professor Stokes-Lampard said.
 ‘It’s about what it would take to reinvigorate and encourage people to consider partnership.
 It’s very constructive and positive.'

 'I do think [the partnership model] is salvageable,' she added.

 However she acknowledged that there were parts of the country where the partnership model has effectively gone - and that those areas were having to look at new ways of delivering care, including hospitals running practices.

 GPonline reported last month that a Midlands scheme in which a hospital trust could take over 18 practices had attracted interest from NHS organisations across England keen to copy it.

-Her comments come just days after an interim report from the partnership review warned that the government must incentivise partnership roles over locum work.
+Professor Stokes-Lampard's comments come just days after an interim report from the partnership review warned that the government must incentivise partnership roles over locum work.

-Professor Stokes-Lampard said that while many younger GPs may say that they don't want to be partners, they usually mean that they 'don’t want to be partners at the start of their career, but it’s an option they want later on'.
+The RCGP chair, who was speaking at a Q&A session at the college's annual conference, said that while many younger GPs may say that they don't want to be partners, they usually mean that they 'don’t want to be partners at the start of their career, but it’s an option they want later on'.